How much is your car worth?

 The A6 has a standard space-saver spare tire so you can replace a flat tire and drive to have the flat repaired or replaced.
 A spare tire isn’t available on the C-Class Sedan; it requires you to depend on its run-flat tires, which limits mileage and speed before they are repaired.
 If a run-flat is damaged beyond repair by a road hazard your vehicle will have to be towed.
-Some models of the C-Class Sedan don’t even offer run-flats.
+Some tire options on the C-Class Sedan don’t have a run-flat feature, either.

 The A6 offers an available driver-adjustable suspension system.
 It allows the driver to choose between an extra-supple ride, reducing fatigue on long trips, or a sport setting, which allows maximum control for tricky roads.
 The C-Class Sedan’s suspension doesn’t offer adjustable shock absorbers.

 For a smoother ride and more stable handling, the A6’s wheelbase is 3.3 inches longer than on the C-Class Sedan (115.1 inches vs. 111.8 inches).

 For better handling and stability, the track (width between the wheels) on the A6 is 2.7 inches wider in the front and 2.9 inches wider in the rear than the average track on the C-Class Sedan.